What is cough

 Take a warm shower

-A warm shower can help you to ease the symptoms of coughing.
+A warm shower can help you to ease the symptoms of cough.
 Just go to the bathroom and put some warm water on yourself.
 By doing this you will feel some good change.

 Drink tea as drinking tea can reduce the irritation effects.
 Warm tea can also make mucus thin which results can improve breathing problems.
 Add lemon and honey to the tea to increase its effectiveness.